NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 ---

-### Prediction 6: Reduced coupling → fragmented experience
+### Prediction 6: Reduced coupling → fragmentation of experience

 If:

-* Synchrony between signals is disrupted
+* Signals lose synchronization

 Then:

 * Experience may fragment
-* Multiple inconsistent states may emerge
+* Multiple inconsistent states may appear

 ---